yewstack/yew/website/docs/concepts/router.md

 #### Link

-A `<Link/>` renders as an `<a>` element, the `onclick` event handler will call [preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) push the targeted page to the history and render the desired page, which is what should be expected from a Single Page App.
+A `<Link/>` renders as an `<a>` element, the `onclick` event handler will call [preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault), and push the targeted page to the history and render the desired page, which is what should be expected from a Single Page App.
 The default onclick of a normal anchor element would reload the page.